spautz/redux-to-recoil/demos/todo-list/README.md

 There are three different implementations of the UI, running side-by-side:

-- The original plain Redux version: read from Redux state, dispatch actions to Redux
+- The original plain Redux version: read from Redux, dispatch actions to Redux.
-- A Recoil state version: read from Recoil state, dispatch actions to Redux
+- A read-only Recoil version: read from Recoil, dispatch actions to Redux.
-- A bidirectional Recoil state version: read from Recoil state, write to Recoil state
+- A read-write Recoil version: read from Recoil, write to Recoil.

 This project was bootstrapped with [Create React ReduxApp](https://github.com/facebook/create-react-app).